Stocks stall, S&P 500 still on track for a 3rd weekly gain

 A significant share of May’s rise in consumer prices was tied to the sale of used cars, which is largely attributed to purchases by rental car companies beefing up their fleets as people return to traveling.

-Bond yields have moved lower this week despite reports showing more strength in the economy and possible signs of inflation.
-The yield on the 10-year Treasury note was trading at 1.46%, down from 1.57% a week ago.
+Bond yields were mostly higher Friday, though the yield on the closely watched 10-year Treasury note was trading at 1.46%, down from 1.57% a week ago.
+Yields have been mostly headed lower this week despite reports showing more strength in the economy and possible signs of inflation.